Bobbie7281/Roster-Application/README.md

 -Being able to rename the categories with all the necessary checkings (i.e blank names and duplicate names are not accepted) (Already functional)

--Create differnt type of schedules (Still in progress)
+-Create differnt type of schedules (Already functional)

 -Create client or area profile (Still in progress)

 -Create Employee profile.
 (Still in progress)

--Creating a schedule.
-Schedule should have the necessary features to notify the user of any mistakes.
+-Creating a roster.
+The Roster should have the necessary features to notify the user of any mistakes.
 (Still in progress)

--Sending the schedule to employees via email.
+-Sending the Roster to employees via email.
 (Still in progress)

 -Being able to issue different kind of reports and save them either in PDF or Excel format.
 (Still in progress)